BATHING THE WORLD SINCE 1912

 and was designed in the Spanish Colonial Revival architectural style.

 The Buckstaff quickly gained popularity due to its luxurious amenities and advanced bathing techniques.
-A wide range of services and treatments were offered, including thermal mineral baths,

 The thermal mineral water used in the baths was drawn from the nearby hot springs, which have been renowned for their healing properties for centuries.